codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ### Flat array

-Very often overlooked, but a very good approach to represent 2D arrays is to store them in a regular, linear array of `T[ ]`, potentially supported by some type casts between linear buffer and two-dimensional matrix.
+Very often overlooked, but a very good approach to represent 2D arrays is to store them in a regular, linear array of `T[ ]`, potentially supported by some type casts between a linear buffer and two-dimensional matrix.

 <details>
     <summary>Example</summary>